Mozgalice

 Asocijacije

 Four columns, each with four hidden clues.
-Reveal clues one by one to figure out what connects each column.
-Then find the final answer that ties all four columns together.
+Reveal clues one by one to figure out what connects each column, then find the final answer that ties all four columns together.

 This is the most distinctly Balkan game of the three.
 Anyone who's watched Serbian TV knows the format.
 It rewards lateral thinking and cultural knowledge.